 The two towers are about 61 feet apart and the cone at the top starts at floor 38.
 There is a commonly held view that the M shape is a tribute to the city of Madrid following a 2004 terrorist attack, but this has never been confirmed by the architects Pérez-Guerras Arquitectos & Ingeniero.

-Construction was completed in 2014 yet as of 2016 the building remains unoccupied, after the 2008 financial crisis saddled the developers with monetary problems.
+Construction was completed in 2022 after 20 years of works and different owners, because after the 2008 financial crisis saddled the developers with monetary problems.

 The towering “M” can be seen from most places in Benidorm, south of the old town, and from the Autovia del Mediterrano (AP-7) which bypasses the city or the N-332 which runs parallel to it.
 Another great place to see the building and appreciate its scale is from Benidorm Island, about a mile offshore.